davetrollope-fsml/sequence-toolkit/README.md

 ### Pub/Sub

 Here is an example of running a subscriber and then a publisher on a named channel in true pub/sub style.

+(Scroll output left/right to compare subscribing and publishing in realtime)

 <TABLE WIDTH=100%><TR>
 <TH>Subscribe</TH><TH>Publish</TH>
 </TR><TR>